-With construction work taking place on a new bridge between Moncton and Riverview and removing the causeway, the Petitcodiac River will finally be able to flow freely once again.
+With the opening of the new bridge between Moncton and Riverview and the removal of the causeway, the Petitcodiac River is finally able to flow freely once again.
 There is a unique opportunity to acknowledge and celebrate the success of the Petitcodiac River’s restoration as well as its history and cultural legacy through the naming of this new bridge.

 Sentinelles Petitcodiac Riverkeeper (SPR) is pleased to announce that it has submitted a name for consideration to the New Brunswick Minister of Transportation and Infrastructure – “Pont Petigotiag Bridge” – for which it is now seeking public support.

 Petigotiag (pronounced Peti-ko-tiak, similar to Petitcodiac) means “river that bends like a bow” in the Mi’kmaq language.
 In this spelling, used by Mi’kmaq communities in New Brunswick, the g’s are pronounced as k’s.

 Important!
 Show your support for the name “Pont Petigotiag Bridge”

 Place names are an important part of our culture and geographic environment.
 They play a vital role in people’s sense of well-being and connection to home and community.

 Naming the new bridge “Pont Petigotiag Bridge” would be a meaningful and symbolic gesture in recognition of the history of the Petitcodiac River and the contributions of its tricultural communities – Acadian, Mi’kmaq and Anglophone – in reversing what was once the most endangered river in Canada to what is now the largest, and most successful, river restoration in the country.

 Reconciliation and preservation of the ecological integrity of the shared land along the Petitcodiac River, and unceded Mi’kmaq territory, is a process that is increasingly and justifiably acknowledged in the public domain.